iominh/minhongrails.github.io/_posts/2013-05-23-setting-up-domain-email.md

 and forwarded my emails to my gmail account.
 I also added spool.mail.gandi.net and fb.mail.gandi.net to my Linode's MX records.

-The great thing about this is that I can create any sort of handle such as "bah@minh.io".
-This is great for spam control like when signing up at stores or other spammy places.

-Anyway, I tried out some test emails and it seemed to work fine with emails being received within minutes.
-I'll see how this goes and update this post if I discover any issues.
+Anyway, I tried out some test emails that were delivered nearly instantaneously so things look good so far but I'll update this post if I discover any issues down the road.